kamicodaxe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext: prints 3 lines next to root in /etc/passwd
 17-hidethisword: prints all lines not including bin in /etc/passwd
 18-letteronly: prints lines starting with a letter
+19-AZ: Replaces A dn C by Z znd e respectively